 Singularity makes use of a container image file, which physically contains the container.
 This file is a physical representation of the container environment itself.
 If you obtain an interactive shell within a Singularity container, you are literally running within that file.

 This simplifies management of files to the element of least surprise, basic file permission.
 If you either own a container image, or have read access to that container image, you can start a shell inside that image.
 If you wish to disable or limit access to a shared image, you simply change the permission ACLs to that file.

-There are numerous benefits for using a single file image for the entire container and is summarized here:
+There are numerous benefits for using a single file image for the entire container:

 - Copying or branching an entire container is as simple as

 - Permission/access to the container is managed via standard file system permissions